GeoscienceAustralia/fc/README.rst

     Success.
     You have MANAGE privileges.

-Then it will create the task file, and create the output product definition in the database (if it doesn't already exist)::
+Then it will create the task file in the current working directory, and create the output product definition in the database (if it doesn't already exist)::

     datacube-fc -v --app-config "/g/data/v10/public/modules/agdc-fc/1.0.0/config/ls5_fc_albers_test.yaml" --year 1993 --save-tasks "/g/data2/v10/public/modules/agdc-fc/1.0.0/scripts/ls5_fc_albers_test_1993.bin"